-- The service gave affected people reasonable support, truthful information and a verbal and written apology. - They kept written records of verbal interactions as well as written correspondence. - The service acted on and learned from external safety events as well as patient and medicine safety alerts.
-The service had an effective mechanism in place to disseminate alerts to all members of the team.
-For example, following a safety alert regarding a hypertension and heart failure medicine the service used their database to identify any patients on this medicine.
-There was only one patient taking the medicine and the patient had not collected the prescription from the pharmacy.
-The situation was explained to the patient and a new prescription was issued.
+- The service gave affected people reasonable support, truthful information and a verbal and written apology - They kept written records of verbal interactions as well as written correspondence. - The service acted on and learned from external safety events as well as patient and medicine safety alerts.
+The service had an effective mechanism in place to disseminate alerts to all members of the team including sessional and agency staff.